+This specific standard was not searchable in the text.

 69. MAFS.7.SP.3.5: Understand that the probability of a chance event is a number between 0 and 1 that expresses the likelihood of the event occurring.
 Larger numbers indicate greater likelihood.
-A probability near 0 indicates an unlikely event, a probability around 1/2 indicates an event that is neither unlikely nor likely, and a probability near 1 indicates a likely event. ● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: Math is a constant presence in the materials presented.
+A probability near 0 indicates an unlikely event, a probability around 1/2 indicates an event that is neither unlikely nor likely, and a probability near 1 indicates a likely event.

+● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification:

+Part of the genetics section.

 70. MAFS.8.SP.1.4: Understand that patterns of association can also be seen in bivariate categorical data by displaying frequencies and relative frequencies in a two-way table.
 Construct and interpret a two-way table summarizing data on two categorical variables collected from the same subjects.
 Use relative frequencies calculated for rows or columns to describe possible association between the two variables.
 For example, collect data from students in your class on whether or not they have a curfew on school nights and whether or not they have assigned chores at home.
-Is there evidence that those who have a curfew also tend to have chores? ● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: Math is a constant presence in the materials presented.
-71. HE.7.C.1.3 : Analyze how environmental factors affect personal health.
-Remarks/Examples: Food refrigeration, appropriate home heating and cooling, air/water quality, and garbage/trash collection. ● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: Students have many opportunities to explore real life connections to the science they are learning.
-72. HE.7.C.1.7 : Describe how heredity can affect personal health.
-Remarks/Examples: Sickle-cell anemia, diabetes, and acne. ● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: Students have many opportunities to explore real life connections to the science they are learning.
-73. ELD.K12.ELL.SC.1: English language learners communicate information, ideas and concepts necessary for academic success in the content area of Science. ● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: ELL learners are heavily supported throughout content.
-74. ELD.K12.ELL.SI.1: English language learners communicate for social and instructional purposes within the school setting. ● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: ELL learners are heavily supported throughout content.
+Is there evidence that those who have a curfew also tend to have chores?

+○ VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ● POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification:

+This specific standard was not searchable in the text.

+71. HE.7.C.1.3: Analyze how environmental factors affect personal health.

+Food refrigeration, appropriate home heating and cooling, air/water quality, and garbage/trash collection.

+○ VERY GOOD ALIGNMENT ● GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification:

+72. HE.7.C.1.7: Describe how heredity can affect personal health.

+Sickle-cell anemia, diabetes, and acne.

+73. ELD.K12.ELL.SC.1: English language learners communicate information, ideas and concepts necessary for academic success in the content area of Science.

+● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification:

+ELL sections included with each lesson.

+74. ELD.K12.ELL.SI.1: English language learners communicate for social and instructional purposes within the school setting.

+○ VERY GOOD ALIGNMENT ● GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: Supplements are provided for ELL students.